vanhauser-thc/audit_scripts/README.md

 that information manually and fill in the appropriate checklist.

-The audit scripts have been tested on AIX, Debian GNU/Linux, Ubuntu Linux, Red Hat Linux, SuSE Linux, HPUX, Solaris and Windows.
+The audit scripts have been tested on AIX, Debian GNU/Linux, Ubuntu Linux, Red Hat Linux, SuSE Linux, QNX, HPUX, Solaris and Windows.

 Please note that the Oracle and Windows scripts are incomplete at the moment.